 - Providing a safe environment for the patient and staff.

-- Working with Facilities Management, Space and Facilities Planning, and the contractors to isolate construction activities from patient care activities.
+- Working with Facilities Management, Office of Planning, Design & Construction, and the contractors to isolate construction activities from patient care activities.

-- Reporting any problems to Facilities Management or Space and Facilities Planning.
+- Reporting any problems to Facilities Management or Office of Planning, Design & Construction.

 Send a message to email@example.com if you have questions about construction safety or to request an infection control permit.